 Two weeks ago, I made Elana Amsterdam’s Red Velvet Cupcakes.
 Last week I made the same recipe again using a different brand of coconut flour.
 The first batch came out spongy.
 The second batch turned out much denser and better.
 I followed another recipes for RVCs (Red Velvet Cupcakes) and they too came out spongy.
 It was then that I realized that the flours probably varied considerably in weight.

 The four flours

 I have four brands in my fridge: Coconut Secret, Wilderness Family Naturals, Coconut On Line, and Tropical Traditions.
 One at a time, I took them out, fluffed them with a fork, spooned and leveled them into a half cup measure and then into a bowl and rubbed them between my fingers.
 One was noticeably coarse.
 Another felt fine and velvety soft; another felt slightly grainy.
 I made sure to use the same 1/2 cup measure for each and the same bowl for weighing on the scale.

 I weighed each in ounces and then in grams.
 The gram measurement provided a better show of the dissimilarities between them.
 If you see 2 ounces, 1 4/8 ounces, 1 6/8 ounces, you may have a hard time visualizing the end results.
 Viewed in grams, the discrepancies becomes more palpable.

 Here’s what I found in terms of difference between the coconut flours for half a cup measure:

 59 grams, 45 grams, 48 grams, 56 grams

 A different of 11 to 14 grams can make a significant difference in the texture of a recipe that calls for a relatively small amount of flour (1/2 cupful).
-Now imagine a larger recipe calling for an entire cup and the difference doubles along with the possible dissapointment.
+No imagine a larger recipe calling for an entire cup and the difference doubles.